fhellwig/strformat/README.md

 are in the form of `{<n>}` where `<n>` is either the array index or the positional index of the substitution value in the argument list.

+Placeholders are escaped by doubling them (e.g., {{0}}).
+Any placeholder not matching an argument is left alone.

 Returns the formatted string.

 ## Examples